OxfordIonTrapGroup/mjolnir/Readme.md

 `pip install git+https://github.com/OxfordIonTrapGroup/mjolnir`

+### Thorlabs DCx Cameras

 The software currently uses the Thorlabs DLLs (on Windows) that are installed when installing Thorcam.

-For Thorlabs DCx cameras, make sure the DLL (usually located at `C:\Program Files\Thorlabs\Scientific Imaging\DCx Camera Support\USB Driver Package\uc480_64.dll` for Windows 64-bit) is on your system path, otherwise ctypes won't be able to find it.
+For DCx cameras, make sure the DLL (usually located at `C:\Program Files\Thorlabs\Scientific Imaging\DCx Camera Support\USB Driver Package\uc480_64.dll` for Windows 64-bit) is on your system path, otherwise ctypes won't be able to find it.

+Linux support is tenuous at best but uses libueye from [IDS](https://en.ids-imaging.com/download-ueye-lin64.html).

+### Thorlabs Scientific Imaging Cameras

-For Thorlabs Scienfitic Imaging cameras, it is recommended that the user install the latest revision of the Windows SDK from [Thorlabs](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam).
+For Thorlabs Scientific Imaging cameras, it is recommended that the user install Revision G of the Windows SDK from [Thorlabs](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=ThorCam).

 After installation, move the folder to the appropriate path (usually `C:\Program Files\Thorlabs\Scientific Imaging\Scientific Camera Support` for Windows).
 Then follow the instructions in the Python README (usually located in `Scientific_Camera_Interfaces-Rev_G\Scientific Camera Interfaces`) to move the DLLs to the appropriate folder and install the Python SDK to your conda environment.

 **For Thorlabs Scientific Imaging cameras, the user must specify the DLL folder path within `mjolnir\drivers\tsi\__init__.py`.**

-Linux support is tenuous at best but uses libueye from [IDS](https://en.ids-imaging.com/download-ueye-lin64.html).

 ## Usage